akshayatam/Deepfake-Detection-Using-Machine-Learning/README.md

 ## Dataset used
 - Real faces: CelebA dataset (10,000 images)
 - Fake faces: 100K fake dataset (10,000 images)
-This is a subset of the dataset that was used in the paper.

 ## Evaluation
 Six different machine learning algorithms were used in a pipeline and their performance were measured using their and accuracy and AUC.
 Below are the results of the pipeline using all 10,000 images.